 Here’s how WordPress’ market share fares when you segment by Quantcast rank:

-While there is a slight dip from WordPress’ overall market share of 32.0%, WordPress is still almost just as popular among highly-trafficked websites.
+If you compare this to WordPress’ overall market share of 33.6%, WordPress is even more popular among highly-trafficked websites.

 Is WordPress’ market share still growing?